The Ranger series has undergone major changes in its second season | The reasons for the easy-to-use characteristics of each model

 With freeride as its core concept, the lineup has been completely redesigned to make it easy to choose based on your riding style and the field you're riding in.
 With six different models available in different waist widths (116, 108, 102, 96, 90, and 84mm), it's clear that the Ranger covers almost every situation

-The center section also features a "flex cut" in the sheet.
+Furthermore, the center section features a "flex cut," which is a notch made in the sheet.

-Thanks to the exquisite layout of the titanium, which maintains buoyancy and lightness while maintaining stability during gliding, this series offers a lineup that can be enjoyed actively in all mountain skiing.
+With its exquisite titanium layout that provides buoyancy and agility while maintaining stability during gliding, this series offers a lineup that allows for active enjoyment in all-mountain conditions.

-So, we asked two people, a freeride skier who has been using Ranger for many years, and a queen of basic skiing who has been using Ranger for two years, about their impressions and explored the appeal of Ranger.
+Therefore, we'd like to explore the appeal of the "Ranger" by hearing from two individuals: a freeride skier who has been using "Ranger" skis for many years, and the queen of basic skiing who has been using "Ranger" skis for two years.

 I want to enjoy the mountains more with Ranger | Mirai Kuriyama's case, second year of use